metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Detailed description of variables is located in `Config\ProjectSettings.ps1`

-Once repository was intialized `ProjectCheck` variable should be disabled, logging variables can be disabled too.
+Once environment is intialized `$ProjectCheck` variable should be disabled, logging variables can be disabled too.

 If you don't have this environment setup, you'll have to do this some other way around for your